imSamaritan/miniORM/README.md

 # miniORM

-A lightweight Object-Relational Mapping (ORM) library for Node.js with MySQL support.
+A lightweight Object-Relational Mapping (ORM) library for Node.js with MySQL support and automatic connection pool management.

 ## Architecture